 Darker neutrals are a way of still playing it safe but giving a room a sense of substance & beauty and as long as you have enough natural light to get away with darker curtains they do look so stunning.

-The new generation lining is call ‘triple weave’, its so much better than the old coated linings.
+The new generation curtain fabric and lining is call ‘triple weave’, its so much better than coated fabric.

 As everyone has experienced, the first thing to fail with curtains is the marriage between the fabric and the coating.

 This failure results in light filtering through the worn or damaged patches of coating on the back of the curtains – looking atrocious.

 Triple weave on the other hand is made by weaving a black thread between the front and the back thread, the black middle layer creates the block out effect without coating the fabric.

 The result is a fabric that drapes beautifully and being 100% polyester, its washable & doesn’t shrink.